JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

 Tightening then shrinks the budget **until the schedule actually changes** — one step of the factor does not always move an operation across a state boundary, and rebuilding a byte-identical design to discover that would waste a synthesis run.
+The loop stops when:

+- timing is met;
+- nothing is blamed;
+- every blamed region is `at_floor`;
+- **a tightened build did not raise any failing MAIN's fmax** by more than `TIGHTEN_MIN_FMAX_GAIN` (1%).
+The schedule changed and the critical path did not, so it runs somewhere the state count cannot reach: the FSM's own control, or elsewhere in the MAIN. `TIGHTENING_STALLED` makes this decision.
+  It never stops on missing data, and the stop prints the old and new state counts and fmax;
+- further shrinking changes nothing. `SCHEDULES_EQUAL` compares the hardware (`_SCHEDULE_NON_HARDWARE_KEYS` excludes the budget fields and the entity name hashed from them), so this stop can actually fire;
-The loop stops when timing is met, when nothing is blamed, when every blamed region is `at_floor`, when further shrinking changes nothing, or at the pass cap.
+- or at the pass cap.

+A stop that leaves timing unmet still fails the build through the normal timing exit.

 ### 3.5 Delay measurement